Water is the source of life and the key to abundant, robust health.

 A more environmental and cost-effective approach would be to use a water filter which could save you hundreds of Euros a year compared to the cost of purchasing bottled water each week.

 Q. How much water should I drink each day?

-A. Guidelines suggest you should drink between one and two litres of water each day to stay hydrated.
-This equates to between four and eight 8 ounce glasses per day.
+A. Guidelines suggest you should drink around two litres of water each day to stay hydrated.
+This equates to between four and eight 8-ounce glasses per day.
 The amount you drink may vary depending on how hot it is and whether you have been exercising.

 Q. Can babies drink tap water in Spain?

 A. If adding water to baby formula, always use boiled tap water and allow it to cool.
 If used as a drink you should still boil the water first and allow it to cool before giving it to an infant.
 Boiling the water will remove any bacteria or other pathogens that may be present.

 Q. Can I use bottled water to make up baby formula?

 A. Yes, you can but make sure it is a brand that is low in sodium.
 You will also need to boil bottled water as you do with tap water when making baby formula.

 Q. Is it safe to put ice in your drink?

 A. Strangely, some people ask whether it is ok to have ice in their drinks.
 Ultimately, ice water will come from the tap.
 So having ice in your drink will be the same as drinking a glass of tap water.